 Key Traits of Individuals on the Spectrum

 Some autistic individuals have speech and language delays as a kid, while others do not.
 Key traits in autistic persons include:

-- Example: A person on the spectrum may talk to everyone about trains because he loves trains.
-He may not be able to read nonverbal signals that his listener is not interested in the topic of trains, and keep on talking about trains.
+- Deficits in social- emotional reciprocity.
+This can be lack of understanding of turn-taking in conversation, trouble reading nonverbals in communication, or trouble adjusting behavior to suit the context.
+Example: A person on the spectrum may talk to everyone about anime because he loves anime.
+He may not be able to read nonverbal signals that his listener is not interested in the topic of anime, and keep on talking about anime.

 A second part of therapy, when needed, includes emotion regulation skills.
 This can include problems with impulse-control, behaving without first thinking, as well as executive functioning.

 Theory of mind work is also typically a part of therapy.
 Individuals with autism spectrum disorder may struggle to take others’ perspective, or consider other people’s point of view or emotions.
 This becomes increasingly important as an individual ventures out into the world of college or work.

 Working on transitioning to independent living is a key focus for many young adults.
 This includes independence in chores, work/ vocational life, and/or academics.

 Finally, for parents coming in with their child, parent support and coaching on how to handle difficult behaviors so they do not escalate is included when needed.
 To find out a little more about my approach to tween/teen therapy, please visit my adolescent/teen therapy page.

 If you are interested in learning more about autism assessment and therapy, feel free reach out to see if Healthy Mind Sacramento can help.